 Windows 10 was highly anticipated for a long time, and with good reason; it’s a great operating system that’s incredibly intuitive for basic functions, and some great updates on older Windows systems.
-It’s a system that’s translated well to tablets, such as the 2-in-1 Productivity Laptop & Tablet by Komando, and there are many features you can enjoy exploring when you own one.
+It’s a system that’s translated well to tablets, and there are many features you can enjoy exploring when you own one.

 In fact, there are so many great features, it can be hard to know about all of them without a little bit of guidance.
 Lucky for you, we’ve done research, and found a few features for you to test out on your Windows tablet.
 Check out 10 of these tips and tricks below!